Cooperative coevolution of real predator robots and virtual robots in the pursuit domain: Cooperative coevolution of real and virutal robots

-in which $p_{prey}$ is the position of the prey robot, $NND^{ij}$ represents the nearest neighbor distance which is the minimum of the pairwise Euclidean distances between the $j$th individual in the $i$th subpopulation and all the real predator robots in the other subpopulations, $std(\cdot)$ stands for the standard deviation function, and $N_{kh} (k=1,2; h=1,2)$ is the counts of the real predator robots in the $(k,h)$-th bin out of the overall 4 bins splitted by the horizontal and vertical lines which intersect at the position of the prey robot, as shown in Figure \ref{fig_uniformity_assessment}.
+In the formulas, $NND^{ij}$ is the nearest neighbor distance, i.e., the minimum of the pairwise Euclidean distances between the $j$th individual in the $i$th subpopulation and all the real predator robots in the other subpopulations; $D_{min}$ is a specified secure distance for collision avoidance; $p_{prey}$ is the position of the prey robot; $p_{robots}^{ij}$ is the position of the $j$th robot in the $i$th subpopulation; $std(\cdot)$ stands for the standard deviation function; and $N_{kh} (k=1,2; h=1,2)$ is the counts of the real predator robots in the $(k,h)$-th bin out of the overall 4 bins split by the horizontal and vertical lines which intersect at the position of the prey robot, as shown in Figure \ref{fig_uniformity_assessment}.

 Note that, the number of the real predator robots on the split lines is divided by 2 and equally assigned to the two adjacent bins.
 Hence, $N_{11}=N_{12}=N_{21}=N_{22} = 1$ for the example in Figure \ref{fig_uniformity_assessment_example}.
-However, since the formula (\ref{eq_fit_uniformity}) cannot always give the right objective uniformity assessment which is consistent with a human's subjective judgement, as the deadlock phenomenon shown in Figure \ref{fig_uniformity_deadlock}, an alternative space split strategy is performed as shown in Figure \ref{fig_uniformity_alternative_split}, and the following uniformity assessment will replace equation (\ref{eq_fit_uniformity}) in such situations: